Order of Saint Augustine: Oceania

 By the early 20th century, the Augustinians established missions in Oceania.
 The Spanish Augustinians took over the missions founded by Spanish and German Jesuits in the Ladrones, which then numbered 7 stations with about 10,000 people on Guam, and about 2500 on each of the German islands of Saipan, Rota and Tinian.
 The mission on the German islands was separated from the Diocese of Cebú on 1 October 1906, and made a prefecture Apostolic on 18 June 1907, with Saipan as its seat of administration, and the mission given in charge to the German Capuchins.

 Papua

 The Augustinian Delegation of Papua has operated since 1953.
 It presently contains five Dutch-born Augustinians and thirty-three Indonesian-born Augustinians.
 The order of friars and affiliated orders are growing in the Indonesian territories.

 Indonesia

-Two Dutch Augustinian friars re-established the order in Papua (now Indonesia) in 1953 while it was still a Dutch colony.
-In 1956 the order took responsibility for the area that was to become the Diocese of Manokwari.
+Two Dutch Augustinian friars re-established the order in Dutch New Guinea (now the Papua region of Indonesia) in 1953.
+In 1956, the order took responsibility for the area that was to become the Diocese of Manokwari.
 As of 2006, the Augustinian Vicariate of Indonesia has 15 friars in solemn profession, and 7 in simple vows.
 It is now predominantly Papuan.
 The order of friars and affiliated orders are growing in Indonesia.